Frequently Asked Questions

 If you email support@thetournamentdirector.net and do not receive a response to your email within 24 hours, then it is likely there is a problem with email delivery to the email address you have provided.
 In other words, I have most likely attempted to respond to your email, but the email I send is being returned as undeliverable.
 In this case, since I have no way to contact you, you should visit the forums, create an account, and send a private message to the user Corey Cooper (from the forums, click the Members List link at the bottom of the page, find the user Corey Cooper and click on it, then click the Send personal message link under Actions on the left).
 This will allow us to communicate and work out the email problem.

-Purchasing a license entitles the buyer to the current version of the software, and any future versions of the software that are within the same major version.
+PERSONAL license holders are entitled to use the latest version of the software that is available at the time the personal license is purchased, as well as any future versions of the software that are within the same major version.
+See below for details.

 The Tournament Director software version has 3 components: the major version, the minor version, and the patch level.
 Version 2.0 of the software has a major version of 2, a minor version of 0, and a patch level of 0 (the patch level is omitted when 0).
 Therefore, the purchaser of a license for version 2.0 would be entitled to use versions 2.1, 2.1.1, 2.2, 2.3, etc. An increase in major version may (or may not) incur an upgrade fee, should such a version ever become available.